 - the bracket that secures the pole to the wall

-On top of this there other potential costs to consider; how many points are required in the house, if a signal booster is required or the price for a longer “high reach” pole for poor signal areas.
+On top of this there are other potential costs to consider; how many points are required in the house, if a signal booster is required or if you need a price for a longer “high reach” pole for poor signal areas.

 Advice From an Installer